Particular/Workshop/preparing.md

 - Click "Properties"
 - On the "General" properties page, check the "Unblock" checkbox
 - Click "OK"

+### LiteDb Studio

+The exercises use [LiteDb](https://www.litedb.org/) for storing data.

+LiteDB is a serverless database delivered in a single small DLL fully written in .NET C# managed code.
+It is included in the required projects using NuGet packages.
+The database files are stored in a `.db` folder in the root of each exercise its solution folder.

+Although not required for the exercises, if you want to see what is stored inside each database, you can [download](https://github.com/mbdavid/LiteDB.Studio/releases) and use LiteDb Studio to open each database file individually.

+**NOTE**: If you open a database, open it as *'shared'* as otherwise LiteDb Studio will lock the database and your exercises won't work anymore.

 ### Build the exercise solutions